SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

   * Echo Client-Server (10 points)
   * Transfer (10 points)

+Your submission should compile and build without any errors on gradescope.

+For echo client-server: Your client program will be tested to make sure it correctly prints the message that was received from the server and your server will be tested to make sure it correctly echoes the message sent by the client.
+Note your submission may fail tests if it prints or echoes any additional characters (including formatting options such as newline characters.)

+For transfer: Your client should successfully save the file sent from the sever on the disk and the server should accurately send the file to the client.
+File size and contents on the client should match the file size and contents on
+the server side.

 * Part 1: Getfile Libraries (30 points)
   * Client (15 points)
   * Server(15 points)